-As declared by the Enabling Act, the Series 2008-1 Bonds are securities in which all public officers and public bodies of the Commonwealth and its political subdivisions, all savings banks, insurance companies, trust companies in their commercial departments, and, within the limits set by Section 40 of Chapter 172 of the General Laws of the Commonwealth, banking associations, investment companies, executors, trustees and other fiduciaries, and all other persons whatsoever who are now or may hereto be authorized to invest in bonds or other obligations of a similar nature, may properly and legally invest funds, including capital, in their control or belonging to them.
-The Series 2008-1 Bonds are securities which may properly and legally be deposited with and received by any state or municipal officer or any agency or political subdivision of the Commonwealth for any purpose for which the deposit of bonds or other obligations of the Commonwealth is now or may hereto be authorized by law.
+As declared by the Enabling Act, the Series 2008-2 Bonds are securities in which all public officers and public bodies of the Commonwealth and its political subdivisions, all savings banks, insurance companies, trust companies in their commercial departments, and, within the limits set by Section 40 of Chapter 172 of the General Laws of the Commonwealth, banking associations, investment companies, executors, trustees and other fiduciaries, and all other persons whatsoever who are now or may hereto be authorized to invest in bonds or other obligations of a similar nature, may properly and legally invest funds, including capital, in their control or belonging to them.
+The Series 2008-2 Bonds are securities which may properly and legally be deposited with and received by any state or municipal officer or any agency or political subdivision of the Commonwealth for any purpose for which the deposit of bonds or other obligations of the Commonwealth is now or may hereto be authorized by law.

-TAX MATTERS
+TAX EXEMPTION

-Mintz, Levin, Cohn, Ferris, Glovsky and Popeo, P.C., Bond Counsel to the Authority, is of the opinion that, under existing law, interest on the Series 2008-1 Bonds will not be included in the gross income of the holders of the Series 2008-1 Bonds for federal income tax purposes.
-In rendering its opinions, Bond Counsel will rely upon certificates of the Authority with respect to certain material facts solely within the Authority's knowledge relating to the Projects and the application of the proceeds of the Series 2008-1 Bonds and will rely on certificates of the University with respect to certain material facts solely within the University's knowledge relating to the Projects.
-This opinion is expressly conditioned upon compliance with certain requirements of the Internal Revenue Code of 1986, as amended (the "Code"), which requirements must be satisfied subsequent to the date of issuance of the Series 2008-1 Bonds in order to ensure that interest on the Series 2008-1 Bonds is and continues to be excludable from the gross income of the holders thereof.
-Failure to so comply could cause the interest on the Series 2008-1 Bonds.
+Mintz, Levin, Cohn, Ferris, Glovsky and Popeo, P.C., Bond Counsel to the Authority, is of the opinion that, under existing law, interest on the Series 2008-2 Bonds will not be included in the gross income of the holders of the Series 2008-2 Bonds for federal income tax purposes.
+In rendering its opinion, Bond Counsel will rely upon a certificate of the Institution with respect to certain material facts solely within the Institution's knowledge relating to the Project and the application of the proceeds of the Series 2008-2 Bonds.
+This opinion is expressly conditioned upon compliance with certain requirements of the Internal Revenue Code of 1986, as amended (the "Code"), which requirements must be satisfied subsequent to the date of issuance of the Series 2008-2 Bonds in order to ensure that interest on the Series 2008-2 Bonds is and continues to be excludable from the gross income of the holders thereof.
+Failure to so comply could cause the interest on the Series 2008-2 Bonds to be included in the gross income of the holders thereof, retroactive to the date of issuance of the Series 2008-2 Bonds.
 In particular, and without limitation, those requirements include restrictions on the use, expenditure and investment of proceeds and payment of rebate, or penalties in lieu of rebate, to the United States, subject to certain exceptions.
-The Authority and the University have provided covenants and certificates as to its respective continued compliance with such requirements.
+The Authority and the Institution have provided covenants and certificates as to their respective continued compliance with such requirements.

-In the opinion of Bond Counsel, under existing law, interest on the Series 2008-1 Bonds will not constitute a preference item under section 57(a)(5) of the Code for purposes of computation of the alternative minimum tax imposed on certain individuals and corporations under section 55 of the Code.
-However, interest on the Series 2008-1 Bonds will be included in "adjusted current earnings" of corporate holders of the Series 2008-1 Bonds and therefore will be taken into account under section 56(g) of the Code in the computation of the alternative minimum tax applicable to certain corporations.
+In the opinion of Bond Counsel, under existing law, interest on the Series 2008-2 Bonds will not constitute a preference item under section 57(a)(5) of the Code for purposes of computation of the alternative minimum tax imposed on certain individuals and corporations under section 55 of the Code.
+However, interest on the Series 2008-2 Bonds will be included in "adjusted current earnings" of corporate holders of the Series 2008-2 Bonds and therefore will be taken into account under section 56(g) of the Code in the computation of the alternative minimum tax applicable to certain corporations.